proteusthemes/wp-customizer-utilities/README.md

   ##### Modifier Interface `ModInterface`

-  The modifer classes must implement the DynamicCSS\ModInterface.
+  The modifer classes must implement the `DynamicCSS\ModInterface`.
 It has only one method `modify( $in )` which takes input value and returns the modified value.

   Example: